Gotabaya Rajapaksa: Criticism of the United Nations and western countries

 In June 2007, Rajapaksa was severely critical of the United Nations (UN) and of western governments.
 He accused the UN of having been infiltrated by terrorists "for 30 years or so", and as a result the UN was fed incorrect information.
 He also alleged that Britain and the EU were bullying Sri Lanka, and concluded that Sri Lanka "does not need them", and that they don't provide any significant amount of aid to the country.
-Critics pointed out that in 1990 his brother Mahinda Rajapaksa was caught attempting to bring evidence of human rights violations in Sri Lanka to the United Nations Commission on Human Rights and the evidence was confiscated by the government during which Rajapaksa justified foreign intervention in Sri Lankan affairs.
-Mahinda Rajapaksa had also demanded western nations to limit and put conditions on foreign aid to Sri Lanka.

 Legal dispute with Lasantha Wickrematunge

-In August 2007, Lasantha Wickrematunge published an exposé on a military contract for MiG aircraft. involving the "duplicitous" purchase of the Mikoyan MiG-27 Ukrainian Fighter Aircraft between Gotabaya Rajapaksa, his cousin Udayanga Weeratunga and the Sri Lanka Air Force.
+In August 2007, journalist Lasantha Wickrematunge published an exposé on a military contract involving the purchase of the Mikoyan MiG-27 Ukrainian Fighter Aircraft.

-On 18 October 2007, attorney-at-law Ali Sabry (Sri Lankan politician) and lawyers representing Rajapaksa wrote to Wickrematunge threatening to sue him for defamation for Rs.
+On 18 October 2007, attorney-at-law Ali Sabry and lawyers representing Rajapaksa wrote to Wickrematunge threatening to sue him for defamation for Rs.
 2 billion (€14 million) in damages.

 On 22 February 2008, Rajapaksa filed a lawsuit for defamation against Wickrematunge and Leader Publications, charging that the allegations made by Wickrematunge against Rajapaksa were defamatory.
 Rajapaksa asserted that his role of Defence Secretary "had been adversely affected due to Wickrematunge, creating adverse consequences to the war against the rebels in the battlefield."

 On 5 December 2008, a judge ordered Leader Publications not to publish any reports about Gotabaya Rajapaksa, for two weeks.

 Several weeks later, Wickrematunge was assassinated days before he was to testify and give evidence in court regarding the MiG deal.
 Wickrematunge's daughter has publicly held Rajapaksa responsible for the assassination.
+Rajapaksa denied any involvement in the killing and questioned the focus on Wickrematunge's death in a BBC interview shortly afterwards.